 LeMaker Documentation

 This site publishes practical documentation for single-board computers (SBCs), ARM Linux systems, and edge computing platforms.
 Every page focuses on repeatable checks, clear assumptions, and step-by-step procedures you can verify directly from a terminal session.
-Whether you're setting up your first Banana Pi, deploying a HiKey960 for development, or troubleshooting boot issues on a Banana Pro, you'll find concrete guidance with real commands and expected outputs.
+Setting up a first Banana Pi, deploying a HiKey960 for development work, or chasing a boot failure on a Banana Pro - each has its own guide, with real commands and expected outputs rather than vague hand-waving.

-LeMaker hardware has served thousands of developers, educators, and hobbyists worldwide for projects ranging from home automation and media centers to edge AI and network appliances.
-This documentation preserves the institutional knowledge built over years of community deployment, ensuring that both new and experienced users can achieve stable, reproducible results.
+LeMaker hardware has been used by developers, educators, and hobbyists worldwide across projects ranging from home automation and media centres to edge AI and network appliances.
+This documentation consolidates the institutional knowledge built up through years of community deployment, so both first-time users and experienced builders can get to stable, reproducible results without starting from scratch.

-For a practical explainer of modern web transport, see this guide to HTTP/3 and QUIC explained.
+For background on modern web transport, see this guide to HTTP/3 and QUIC explained.

 Supported hardware platforms